misraj-ai/quranhub/README.md

 </tr>
 </table>

-## 📖 QuranHub MCP Server
+## 📖 Quran Hub MCP Server

-The QuranHub MCP Server provides a rich set of tools for accessing and exploring the Quran programmatically.
+The Quran Hub MCP Server provides a rich set of tools for accessing and exploring the Quran programmatically.
 You can use these tools inside Cursor or any other MCP-compatible client.

 ### ⚙️ Setup